 The Company has weather hedge contracts for fiscal years 2017, 2018 and 2019.
-Under these contracts, we are entitled to receive a payment if the total number of degree days within the hedge period is less than the ten year average.
+Under these contracts, we are entitled to receive a payment if the total number of degree days within the hedge period is less than the prior ten year average.
 The "Payment Thresholds," or strikes, are set at various levels.
-In addition, we will be obligated to make a payment capped at \$5.0 million if degree days exceed the ten year average.
+In addition, we will be obligated to make a payment capped at \$5.0 million if degree days exceed the prior ten year average.
 The hedge period runs from November 1 through March 31, taken as a whole, for each respective fiscal year.
-For fiscal 2018 the maximum that the Company can receive is \$17.5 million and the maximum that the Company would be obligated to pay is \$5.0 million.
 For fiscal 2019 the maximum that the Company can receive is \$12.5 million and the maximum that the Company would be obligated to pay is \$5.0 million.
-In accordance with ASC 815-45-15, as of December 31, 2017, the Company recorded a charge of \$3.1 million under this contract that increased delivery and branch expenses.
-No credit was recorded as of December 31, 2016.
+As of March 31, 2018, the Company recorded a charge of \$1.9 million under this contract that increased delivery and branch expenses.
+The amount was paid in April 2018.
+No charge or benefit was recorded as of March 31, 2017.